diegorhoger/Brain/STATUS.md

 - Advanced algorithms implementing cutting-edge AI concepts
 - High code quality with robust error handling

-**Ready for:** Completing the simulation engine and moving toward system integration and API development.
+**Ready for:** Completing the API interface and query system, then moving toward system integration and visualization.

 **Project Status:** 🟢 **ON TRACK** for successful completion of all planned features.